Putting the 2Wire 3801HGV (AT&T UVerse) Residential Gateway (RG) into Bridge (Passthrough) Mode

 Check the box labeled "Router behind Router"

-Attempt to browse to any webpage.
+From behind your router (which should, in turn, be behind the UVerse residential gateway), attempt to browse to any webpage.
 The UVerse gateway will intercept the connection and display a page that says that it has detected a router behind router condition, and ask if you want to configure for that.

 Answer yes, and it will prompt you for your system password.
 Type the password in, and you're good to go!